davidmeadejr/seedrwnd/README.md

 - [ ] Use Pandas for data manipulation.
 - [ ] Apply NLTK/SpaCy for NLP-related tasks.
 - [ ] Utilise Scikit-learn for machine learning models.
-- [ ] Implement Matplotlib/Seaborn for data visualization.
+- [ ] Implement Matplotlib/Seaborn for data visualisation.

-### Advanced NLP Models

-- [ ] (Optional) Explore transformer models like BERT for improved feature extraction and classification.

 ### Final Steps